purrbot-site/Docs/docs/bot/commands.md

 **This command can only be run in NSFW-Labeled channels!**

 Asks the mentioned user to let you licking their pussy.
-The mentioned user can accept or deny the request by clicking on the corresponding reactions of the message.
+The user can accept or deny the request.

 ----
 ### Solo